 NRC's Agencywide Documents Access and Management System (ADAMS): You may obtain publicly-available documents online in the ADAMS Public Documents collection at http://www.nrc.gov/reading-rm/adams.html.
 To begin the search, select “ADAMS Public Documents” and then select “Begin Web-based ADAMS Search.”
 For problems with ADAMS, please contact the NRC's Public Document Room (PDR) reference staff at 1-800-397-4209, 301-415-4737, or by email to email@example.com.
 The ADAMS accession number for each document referenced (if it is available in ADAMS) is provided the first time that it is mentioned in this document.
-The request for the amendment and exemption was submitted by letter dated August 12, 2016 (ADAMS Accession No. ML16225A437).
+The request for the amendment and exemption was submitted by the letter dated July 6, 2015 (ADAMS Accession No. ML15188A275).
+The licensee supplemented this request by letter dated March 24, 2016 (ADAMS Accession No. ML16084A765).

 FOR FURTHER INFORMATION CONTACT:

 William (Billy) Gleaves, Office of New Reactors, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001; telephone: 301-415-5848; email: Bill.Gleaves@nrc.gov.